ImanBarjane/employee-attrition-analysis/HR Analysis.md

-## Step 2.
-Data Exploration (Initial EDA and data cleaning)
+## Step 3: Data Exploration and Cleaning

-Now that the data has been loaded, it's time to understand the variables and clean the dataset.
+In this step, we will perform an initial exploration of the dataset to understand its structure, detect any missing values or anomalies, and prepare it for analysis.

 ```python
 # Gather basic information about the data